-The Forum on Regenerative Medicine provides a convening mechanism for interested parties from academia, industry, government, patient/provider organizations, regulators, foundations, and others to discuss difficult issues in a neutral setting.
-The overall goal is to engage in dialogue that addresses the challenges facing the application of, and the opportunities for, regenerative medicine to improve health through the development of effective new therapies.
-The Forum identifies potential barriers to scientific and therapeutic advances and discusses opportunities to facilitate more effective partnerships among key stakeholders.
-The Forum examines the impact of current policies on the discovery, development, and translation of regenerative medicine therapies and addresses the unique challenges of identifying, validating, and bringing regenerative medicine applications to market.
-Ethical, legal, and social issues posed by regenerative medicine advances will also be explored.
+The Forum on Regenerative Medicine provides a convening mechanism for interested parties from academia, industry, government, patient and provider organizations, regulators, foundations, and others to meet and discuss sensitive and difficult issues in a neutral setting in order to engage in dialogue and discussions that address the challenges facing the application of, and the opportunities for, regenerative medicine to improve health through the development of effective new therapies.
+The Forum:

 - Identifies existing and potential barriers to scientific and therapeutic advances;

 - Identifies and discusses opportunities to assist in facilitating more effective partnerships among key stakeholders;

 - Examines the impact that current policies have on the discovery, development, and translation of regenerative medicine therapies;

 - Examines the unique challenges of identifying, validating, and bringing regenerative medicine applications to market; and